trpa-agency/Monitoring/Wildlife/methods.md

 ## Purpose

-For each Northern Goshawk (*Accipiter gentilis*) nest in the TRPA basin this pipeline produces a single polygon — the **Goshawk Threshold Zone** — that represents the protected area used for threshold/wildlife planning.
+For each Northern Goshawk (*Accipiter gentilis*) nest in the Tahoe Basin this pipeline produces a single polygon, the **Goshawk Threshold Zone**, that represents the protected area used for threshold/wildlife planning.
 The zone is built as a 0.25-mile nest buffer plus enough **contiguous** suitable habitat to reach a target of **500 acres total**, with interior holes filled and boundary concavities collapsed